booxter/booxter.github.io/_posts/2023-09-19-ovn-chassis-binding-walkthru.md

 The way `ovn-controller` works is, it monitors all OVS interfaces that are attached to its integration bridge (usually, `br-int`).
-Whenever a new interface pops up on the bridge, it checks its `external_ids:iface-id` key and, if a matching `Port_Binding` with the same name exists in the OVN Southbound database, then `ovn-controller` "claims" the port for itself.
+Whenever a new OVS interface pops up on the bridge, it checks its `external_ids:iface-id` key and, if a matching `Port_Binding` with the same name exists in the OVN Southbound database, then `ovn-controller` "claims" the port for itself.

 The OVS interface that carries `external_ids:iface-id` is created by CMS (e.g. in OpenStack, it's created by Nova Compute,